AustinLBuchanan/OK-County-Clustering/README.md

 # State House

-For State House redistricting, the ideal district population is 38,939.
+For Oklahoma State House redistricting, the ideal district population is 38,939.
 We allow populations between _L_=37,966 and _U_=39,912.

 For example,
 - Okmulgee County (population 38,749) can be its own district